1. Home

 • Will you pay anything?

 If you move in expecting to pay nothing, but you end up eating all their food or costing more in heating and water bills, then friction will ensue.
-Work out what an appropriate amount is, whether it’s a set rent, a contribution towards bills or food, helping out with house jobs or looking after pets.
+Work out what an appropriate amount is, whether it’s a set rent, a contribution towards bills or food, helping with house jobs or looking after pets.

 • Interacting as adults

 When people say ‘you can never go home again’ what they mean is that it’s never the same.
-You’re moving home as an adult, with your own schedules, priorities and needs.
+You’re moving home as an adult, with your own schedules, priorities, and needs.
 Your parents will also have their own lives – be mindful of each other’s lifestyles and remember that you’re a guest.
 Returning home to having your washing done for you and leaving mugs of tea to mould on the side is not okay.

 • How long are you staying?